 It’s never ideal to be upstaged by a younger, more expensive model at your own party.
-But when Bowers & Wilkins first announced the latest generation of its high-end wireless noise-cancelling headphones, the Px7 S2, curiously it also chose to reveal that an even better “no-holds-barred” Px8 pair would be released later this year, rather undermining the premium cachet of its former flagship.
+But when Bowers & Wilkins first announced the latest generation of its high-end wireless noise-cancelling headphones, the Px7 S2, curiously it also chose to reveal that an even better, pricier, “no-holds-barred” Px8 pair would be released a few months later in the year (spoilers: they got five stars), rather undermining the premium cachet of its former flagship.

 We might then have expected the Px7 S2 to be merely an iterative cosmetic update with little to impress us sonically.
 But, as it turns out, they put in an accomplished and precise hi-fi performance with significant upgrades from 2020’s Px7, offering an analytical, if not the most entertaining, alternative to the current class leaders.

-Priced at £379 / $399 / AU$600, the Px7 S2 occupies what was not so long ago considered the top tier for most consumer headphones – before the likes of the much pricier Apple AirPods Max, Mark Levinson No.5909 and indeed the forthcoming B&W Px8 came onto the scene.
+Priced at £379 / $399 / AU$600, the Px7 S2 occupies what was not so long ago considered the top tier for most consumer headphones – before the likes of the much pricier Apple AirPods Max, Focal Bathys and the new flagship B&W Px8 came onto the scene.